-1 would otherwise justify the issuance of such a medal, the 2 President (in the case of service referred to in subsection 3 (a) of this section) or the Secretary concerned (in the case 4 of service referred to in section 1128(a) of title 10) may 5 issue a suitable device to be worn as determined by the 6 President or such Secretary, as the case may be.
+1 would otherwise justify the issuance of such a medal, the 2 President (in the case of service referred to in subsection 3 (a) of this section) or the Secretary concerned (in the case 4 of service referred to in section 1128(a) of title 10) may 5 issue a suitable device to be worn as determined by the 6 President or the Secretary, as the case may be.

-7 "(d) For a person to be eligible for issuance of a pris- 8 oner-of-war medal, the person's conduct must have been 9 honorable for the period of captivity which serves as the 10 basis for the issuance.
+7 "(d) For a person to be eligible for issuance of a pris- 8 oner-of-war medal, the conduct of the person must have 9 been honorable for the period of captivity that serves as 10 the basis for the issuance.